-6.4.2 Heuristic
+7.4.2 Heuristic

 A heuristic procedure is available in MARI AOF as a back-up solution, and provides a solution to the decoupled mode only in case the other modes (coupled and decoupled) fail to provide a solution.

-The heuristic solves a simplified decoupled mode problem, where only fully divisible bids are considered, and no technical profile or net position limits are taken into account.
+The heuristic solves a simplified decoupled mode problem, where only fully divisible bids are considered, no technical profile or net position limits are taken into account and URBs are not minimized.